-• How does the designated index differ from a relevant broad market index?
+How does the designated index differ from a relevant broad market index?

-The Index is an equity index based on the MSCI Europe Islamic Index and which reflects Shariah investment principles and includes large and mid-cap securities across 15 Developed Markets (DM) countries, as determined by the Index provider.
+The Index is an equity index based on the MSCI USA Islamic Index and which reflects Shariah investment principles and includes large and mid-cap securities of the US equity markets as determined by the Index provider.